damonyoungcc/english-interview/mock2.md

 then set a timeline and Key milestones.

-3. then I Focus on quality and delivery use tools like ESLint and Prettier to ensure code quality, review code with team members to catch issues early and ensure everyone follows the same standards.
+3. then I Focus on quality and delivery use tools like ESLint and Prettier and git hooks to ensure code quality, build a standard code style make sure everyone follows it. use CI/CD to automate testing and deployment, and always do code reviews before merging code. and deliver the project on time.
 I think do this three steps well, we can deliver a high-quality project on time.

 ### 18. 你有过组件设计的经验么？你如何进行组件设计
-Yes, I'v always built a resuable component in my daily work.
+- Yes, I'v always built a resuable component in my daily work.
-I always design a components in three step. one is notice the repeat patterns during development. two think and research the best practices solutions. three design the component API like props, events. then coding and test. always add unit tests and provide clear documentation for the component.
+- I always design a components in three step.
+- one is notice the repeat patterns during development.
+- two think and research the best practices solutions.
+- three design the component API like props, events. then coding and test. always add unit tests and provide clear documentation for the component.
-When I design our reward points admin systems, I noticed the table logic was always repeated.
+- When I develop our reward points admin systems, I noticed the table logic was always repeated.
 Every page required:
-fetching data,managing loading state,and then updating table state, and rendering the table. so I decided to extract these common logic into a reusable table component.developers only need to provide an API endpoint, and then the table component would handle everything else. it's pretty easy to use. that's how I designed the reusable table component in my admin system.
+- fetching data,managing loading state,and then updating table state, and rendering the table.
+- so I decided to extract these common logic into a reusable table component. developers only need to provide an API endpoint, and then the table component would handle everything else. it's pretty easy to use. that's how I designed the reusable table component in my admin system.

 ### 19. 你如何进行项目迁移或者重构

 ### 20. 你如何管理版本，你们上线的流程是怎样的
+we use Git for version control. and flow the trunk-based development model. the process is like this:
+1. Development stage: Features are developed and tested on the develop branch.
+2. Integration testing stage: After development, features are merged into the test branch run a full integration testing.
+3. Code review stage: when finish the testing, we create a pull request with code review to ensure code quality.
+4. Pre-release stage: After code review, the code is merged into the master branch. and deployed to a staging environment, and stakeholders check the release.
+5. Production release: After stakeholder check complete, the release is promoted to production, We check the production environment to ensure everything works as expected. and submit a final validation report to stakeholders.

 ### 21. CI/CD 的流程是怎样的
+we use GitLab CI/CD to automate the entire process from development to release.

+CI pipeline runs automatically to check code quality, run tests, and build the project.

+CD pipeline deploys the code to staging for testing, and after validation, it is deployed to production automatically.

 ### 22. 你如何进行敏捷管理,